surgieboi/nextjs-wagmi-supabase/README.md

 Note, in order for your application to connect to Supabase, ensure that you've properly updated your `.env` file with your accounts `Anon Key` and `API URL`.

-### CreateMember Component
+### SupabaseActions Component

-Within `/components` we use the `CreateMember` function and `async` calls to `insert` and `select` data from Supabase.
-Additionally, we use `useEffect` and `useState` to update our application and check whether or not a wallet address has already been connected and saved to our database.
+Within `/components` we use the `SupabaseActions` to enable connected wallets to:

+1. `insert` and `select` a connect wallet's address from Supabase
+2. `insert` a completed signing message's signature value using Wagmi's `useSignMessage` hook
+3. `insert` a completed send trasnaction's hash value using Wagmi's `usePrepareSendTransaction`, `useSendTransaction` and `useWaitForTransaction` hook

+Note, this component also uses `useEffect` and `useState` to ensure that the application's data is validated before inserting it into Supabase.
+For example,  we `useEffect` to update the application's state to confirm that that the `useSignMessage` hook's response and response data has returned before using the `newSigning` const's `async` to `insert` data into Supabase.

 # Dependencies